SlimeVR/SlimeVR-Docs-Site/configuring-project.md

 ### Select your hardware settings

-First you need to change these lines which would select your IMU model and MCU:
+First you need to change these lines to define your IMU model and MCU:

 ```c
 // Set parameters of IMU and board used